 Being a cashier is a great way to get an open door into a company.

 Clerk/Cashier Insurance Rates

 The insurance rate for clerks and cashiers is in the middle range because the insurance industry has conducted studies on different occupations to try and understand their driving habits.

 Driving habits are one of the determining factors of car insurance rates.

 This study showed some important things about cashiers.

 Cashiers and clerks are likely to work different shifts.
 This includes different days of the week and varying hours including days and evenings.
 The varying shifts and hours mean that cashiers tend to be on the road at all different times.

 This increases the likelihood of an accident.

-The study also found that many cashiers work evening and over night shifts.
-The likelihood of accidents increases after 10 pm as due the incidences of vandalism and theft.
+The study also found that many cashiers work evening and overnight shifts.
+The likelihood of accidents increases after 10 p.m. as do the incidences of vandalism and theft.
 Because of this, insurance companies raised the insurance rates of cashiers and clerks from the low range to the middle range.